-Canadian Parliament shuts until April 20 due to pandemic
+Canada shuts Parliament, Trudeau in quarantine, no travel

-TORONTO (AP) — Canada’s Parliament agreed Friday to shut down for more than a month while Prime Minister Justin Trudeau governed remotely from his home, in self-imposed quarantine after his wife tested positive for the new coronavirus
+TORONTO (AP) — Canada shut down Parliament and advised against all nonessential travel outside the country while Prime Minister Justin Trudeau governed remotely from his home, in self-imposed quarantine after his wife tested positive for the new coronavirus.

+Dr. Theresa Tam, the chief public health officer, also advised more social distancing, no handshakes and kisses.

+The Canadian government is advising the cancellation of all large events like concerts.
+Transport Minister Marc Garneau said cruise ships with more than 500 people will not be able to dock in Canada until July 1.

 Canada’s House of Commons voted to shut down for at least five weeks to help ensure lawmakers do not contribute to the spread of the virus.